codeforkansascity/kc-covid-response/README.md

 - [MailChimp](https://mailchimp.com/) for gathering email newsletter subscriptions.
 - [Google Fonts](https://fonts.google.com/) for the custom fonts.

-The package.json file has all the details regarding packages used to integrate all of the above technologies and resources.
+The package.json file has all the details regarding the packages used to integrate all of the above technologies and resources.

 ### CMS